2020 Kia e-Niro: prices, specification and on-sale date

 The least powerful e-Niro manages 0-60mph in 9.5 seconds and has a top speed of 96mph; the more powerful models have a 7.5-second 0-60mph time and a 104mph top speed.
 Range is more important, however, and this remains competitive: 180 miles with the 39kWh battery and 282 miles with the 64kWh battery.

-New 2022 Kia Niro electric and hybrid SUV unveiled
+New 2022 Kia Niro EV electric and Niro hybrid SUV: details, specs, prices and first-look video

 Top 10 best electric SUVs 2022